 For instance, take the GTX 1000 series released in 2016.
-The mid-range GTX 1060 does not perform as good with AAA titles from 2020 onwards, compared to the flagship chip of the same series, i.e GTX 1080.
+The mid-range GTX 1060 does not perform as well with AAA titles from 2020 onwards, compared to the flagship chip of the same series, i.e., GTX 1080.

-The point is that the flagship card is more probable to survive the longest in the market; the lower-end cards, which produce average framerates on the games of their time, can certainly not stay relevant for long.
+The point is that the flagship card is more likely to survive the longest in the market; the lower-end cards, which produce average framerates on the games of their time, can certainly only stay relevant for a while.

-One question that arises from this is: how long will the card stay relevant?
+One question arises from this: how long will the card stay relevant?

-There is no definite answer to that question, as without knowing the future technologies, we have no method to test the card.
+There is no definite answer to that question, as we need to know the future technologies to test the card.

-The future AAA titles may require features in GPUs that are not yet included in any modern card.
-They may also require higher v-ram capacity, which as of today, averages at 8 GB in higher-end cards.
+Future AAA titles may require features in GPUs that still need to be included in any modern card.
+They may also require higher v-ram capacity, which averages 8 GB in higher-end cards.

 2. The Games You Wish to Play

-As pointed out, a graphics card’s performance is relevant as long as the games support.
+As pointed out, a graphics card’s performance is relevant if the games support it.

-We can easily figure this out by looking at the recommended graphics card requirements by the modern AAA games out there.
+We can quickly figure this out by looking at modern AAA games’ recommended graphics card requirements.

 |Cyberpunk 2077||NVIDIA GeForce GTX 780||NVIDIA GeForce GTX 1060|